Samuel Lusale: Early life

-Lusale was born on 7 September 2007 in Guildford, England and is a native of Guildford, England.
-Born to a Zambian father and a Slovak mother, he does not speak Slovak.
+Lusale was born on 7 September 2007 in Guildford, England.
+Born to a Zambian, Malagasy father and a Slovak mother, he represents Slovakia at youth international level, though he does not speak Slovak.

-Club career

-As a youth player, Lusale joined the youth academy of English side Guildford Saints.
-Subsequently, he joined the youth academy of English Premier League side Crystal Palace.
-Four years later, he joined the youth academy of English Premier League side Manchester United.
+As a youth player, Lusale joined the academy of English side Guildford Saints.
+At the age of 13 he joined the Crystal Palace youth academy.
+In July 2024, he joined the youth academy of Manchester United.

 International career

 Lusale is a Slovakia youth international and is eligible to represent Zambia internationally through his father.
 In addition, he is eligible to represent England internationally, having been born in the country.
-On 6 March 2024, he debuted for the Slovakia national under-17 football team during a 2–1 away win over the Switzerland national under-17 football team for 2024 UEFA European Under-17 Championship qualification.
+On 6 March 2024, he made his debut for the Slovakia national under-17 football team during a 2–1 away win over Switzerland national under-17 football team during 2024 UEFA European Under-17 Championship qualification.
+He made another appearance in a 2–0 loss against Italy, coming on as a substitute for Dávid Bukovský.
+In 2025, he was nominated for the Slovakia national under-19 football team ahead of the U17 Euros qualifiers.

 Style of play

 Lusale plays as a winger.
-American news website ESPN wrote in 2024 that his "his exceptional acceleration, relentless enthusiasm to beat defenders, and clever movement in the final third are qualities that will see him talked about".
+American news website ESPN wrote in 2024 that "his exceptional acceleration, relentless enthusiasm to beat defenders, and clever movement in the final third are qualities that will see him talked about".